suke404/Pokemon-Card-Tracking-Application/README.md

-#Pokemon Card Tracking Application
+# Pokemon Card Tracking Application

-A project built to allow user to track pokemon cards that they own. \n Allowing user to do CRUD operation
+A project built to allow user to track pokemon cards that they own

+Allowing user to do CRUD operation

 Achieved a 100% accuracy on all API endpoints